The debug_callback function must match this prototype:

 int debug_callback(CURL *handle,

-This callback function replaces the default verbose output function in the library and will get called for all debug and trace messages to aid applications to understand what's going on.
+This callback function replaces the default verbose output function in the library and gets called for all debug and trace messages to aid applications to understand what's going on.
 The type argument explains what sort of data that is provided: header, data or SSL data and in which direction it flows.

 A common use for this callback is to get a full trace of all data that libcurl sends and receives.
 The data sent to this callback is always the unencrypted version, even when, for example, HTTPS or other encrypted protocols are used.